 6.1b University Progression and Award Regulations

 The criteria for progression/award are determined by the University’s regulations set out in the Academic Regulations, as well as by individual programme rules set out in the programme specification.
 The programme specification identifies the modules within any given programme of study which must be passed in order to allow progression/award.
-The Progression and Awards Board is required to implement decisions in accordance with the and the programme specification.
+The Progression and Awards Board is required to implement decisions in accordance with the Academic Regulations and the programme specification.
 The School does not have discretion to vary the rules for individual students at the Progression and Awards Board.

 6.1c Ad Hoc and Ad Personam Programmes